 - 1/4 teaspoon fresh ground black pepper

-- 1/3 cup good quality, extra virgin olive oil
+- 1/4 cup extra virgin olive oil,

-- Place garlic in a food processor and pulse until finely chopped.
-Add remaining ingredients, except olive oil, and pulse until well combined.
+- Place the garlic in a food processor and pulse until finely chopped.
+Add remaining ingredients, except olive and vegetable oil, and pulse until well combined.